Logo, MacQueen's Quinterly

 In addition to the Contents page, an index is available which lists works alphabetically by name of contributor and allows quick browsing of content within the website.
 Also available, a site map, and these resources are accessible from the navigation menus at the top and bottom of each page.

-Our publisher, Clare MacQueen, provides Statistics for each issue, including the total number of submissions, the total number of works accepted for publication, and VIDA stats, the total numbers of women and men contributors.
+In the interests of transparency (and for her own information), MacQ publisher Clare MacQueen provides Statistics for each issue, including number of submissions received, number of works considered, number of works accepted for publication, and VIDA stats, the total numbers of women and men contributors.
+The statistics also include percentages of average acceptance rates and “new to MacQ” contributors.

 Details about each work appear in the upper right-hand corner of the white background of the webpage.
-These data list the issue in which the piece appears, its genre and word count, and whether it’s a “reprint” (or more accurately a republication or reproduction), notated by “[R]” after the word count.
-Such details are included primarily for editorial convenience, but our readers may also appreciate having them.
+These data list the issue in which the piece appears, its genre and word count, and whether it’s a “reprint” (aka a republication), notated by “[R]” after the word count.
+Such details are included primarily for Clare’s convenience, but MacQ readers may also appreciate having them.

 Below some of our contributor bios, readers will find a section called “More on the Web: By, About, and Beyond,” which features links to optional readings.
 These may include other works by the contributor, interviews, essays on the craft of writing and/or on artistic techniques, and even related websites of interest—resources provided by our publisher especially for voracious readers (as she is), who are always curious to learn more.